shreyapungaonkar/Whatsapp-Chat-Analyzer/README.md

 # Whatsapp-Chat-Analyzer
-The WhatsApp Chat Analyzer processes chat data exported in text format from WhatsApp.
-It preprocesses the data to extract message content, user details, timestamps, and other relevant information.
-The processed data is then analyzed to provide various insights
+The WhatsApp Chat Analyzer is a tool designed to analyze chat data exported from WhatsApp.
+It provides insights into message statistics, word usage, media sharing patterns, emoji usage, sentiment analysis, and more.
+This tool is built using Python, leveraging libraries such as Streamlit for the interactive web interface, Pandas for data manipulation, NLTK for sentiment analysis, and Matplotlib for data visualization.